 Who is in the cast of The X-Files?

 Gillian Anderson and David Duchovny are the leads in The X-Files.
-Respectively playing Dana Scully and Fox Mulder, they are FBI special agents working in the X-Files office, solving cases which are presumed unsolvable and involve supernatural circumstances.
+Respectively playing Dana Scully and Fox Mulder, they are FBI special agents working in the X-Files office, solving cases that are presumed unsolvable and involve supernatural circumstances.

 They also work with Walter Skinner (played by Mitch Pileggi), John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish).

-Main antagonists throughout the show are the Cigarette Smoking Man, portrayed by William B. Davis and his son Alex Krycek, Nicholas Lea.
+The main antagonists throughout the show are the Cigarette Smoking Man, portrayed by William B. Davis and his son Alex Krycek, Nicholas Lea.

 How many seasons of The X-Files are there?